megnergit/Bertelsmann_CloudArchitect_U1/README.md

-# Bertelsmann_CloudArchitect_U1
+# BeStorage Exportelsmann_CloudArchitect_U1
 A study note for the Bartelsmann scholarship for Cloud Architect in Udacity NanoDegree.
 ---
-## What is DSC? ('Desired State Configuration)

-I did not understand the purpose of Lesson 5-9 to 5-12 on 'Desired State Configuration', DSC.
-I went through documents, and here is where I ended up, what is DSC.
-I still do not fully understand DSC, and I filled those gaps with my imagination.
-I marked such uncertain parts with "(*)".
-So, please be cautious.
-I wrote the note by taking a VM as a representative Azure-resource, so that I could have a concrete idea.
-In reality it could be other resources, like storage or network.

-The purpose of Desired State Configuration is the Configuration Management.
-Configuration management originally comes from the hardware development -- a development of a large, complicated hardware, like an airplane.
-The goal of a configuration management is to make a full list (=record) of all the parts that are used in the airplane at each moment/phase of the development.
-With these lists (we have many lists as a function of time), engineers can understand what to buy, when some parts are broken.
-They can also tell what their airplane can do, and cannot do, from the list.

-In the case of Azure, the configuration management is 'Software Configuration Management'.
-Similar to a hardware configuration management, engineers have to understand what their system (computer) is made of.
-In order to understand what their system can do, the engineers need to know what applications, library, python versions, etc. are installed in their machine.

-However, there are so many applications and libraries in a computer, with entangled dependencies.
-It is almost impossible to keep the software inventory manually by human.
-Therefore software configuration management is usually automated.
-DSC is used for that purpose.
-DSC installs a software again when it is accidentally removed.
-DSC deletes a software when it is accidentally installed.
-I believe DSC can update/retain a software to a specific version (*).
-DSC is in a sense similar to git that enables the source code evolution, but prevents bugs get into codes.
-In the case of DSC, it is not source codes, but a suite of software installed in a computer.
+#### Desired State Configuration
+DSC is part of configuration management keep software installed in a VM constant. if someone deletes a software, re-install it. if someone install a software, delete it

-DSC is a function of PowerShell, and is typically executed from PowerShell (*).
-The script we used (='iis.ps1' with 'Configuration ....) was a PowerShell script.
+DSC is a function of PowerShell, typically executed from PowerShell.
+Script (='iis.ps1' with 'Configuration ....) is a PowerShell

+need   Azure Automation.
+Azure
-In order to automatically install/uninstall a software in a computer without human intervention, DSC requires Azure Automation.
-Azure Automation has a function, for instance, to start and stop a VM automatically (at a certain time, or with a certain trigger).
-This is a separate service from Azure Portal.
-One can automate start/stop computers on Azure, as well as on-premise (*) by running command from your local (=your laptop) PowerShell (*).
-This is why we need to create Automation Account, separately from MicroSoft account that we use to log-in Azure Portal.
+In order to automatically install/uninstall a software in a computer Azure Automation: start and stop a VM automatically (at a certain time, or with a certain trigger). automate start/stop computers on Azure and on-premise, by running command from your local (=your laptop) PowerShell. need Automation Account, separately from MicroSoft account to log in Azure Portal.

-### Glossary
+##### Glossary

-*WMF* means 'Windows Management Framework', and is a software package that contains *WinRM* and *PowerShell*.
-WinRM means Windows Remote Management, and is a Web Service Management of the Microsoft version (*). *Web Service Management* is a type of protocol (=a bundle of rules, like HTTP, SSH, etc.) to communicate to web servers/services (*).
-Therefore we need WMF, more specifically, WinRM and PowerShell inside WMF
+*WMF* 'Windows Management Framework'. contains *WinRM* + *PowerShell*.

+*WinRM*  Windows Remote Management.
+Web Service Management tool by Microsoft
+*Web Service Management* a protocol for  web servers/services DSC needs WMF, because it needs WinRM and PowerShell inside WMF.

 The differences among similar-looking services:
 *Azure Policy* : it sets individual restriction when we create a VM (location, size, ...).
 The restrictions are mostly on hardware (*).